 Years of Experience

-Average pay is typically approximately $79K for those with five to nine years of experience.
-Between the one and five year mark, pay is typically around $65K.
-Broken down by tenure, the largest share of Rockwell Automation, Inc. employees (32 percent) have 10-19 years of experience and typically earn about $97K per year.
+Respondents who have been working for five to nine years make $77K per year on average.
+Workers who have been with the company for more than one year but less than five can make around $65K annually on average.
+Broken down by tenure, the largest share of Rockwell Automation, Inc. employees (29 percent) have 10-19 years of experience and earn approximately $99K per year on average.

 Certifications and Degrees